OasisDEX/summer-earn-protocol/packages/core-contracts/docs/src/src/contracts/FleetCommander.sol/contract.FleetCommander.md

 ### setTipRate

-Sets a new tip rate for the protocol
+Sets a new tip rate for the FleetCommander

 *Only callable by the governor*

-*The tip rate is set as a Percentage.
-Percentages use 18 decimals of precision For example, for a 5% rate, you'd pass 5 * 1e18 (5 000 000 000 000 000 000)*

 ```solidity